 Three students serve on the KCA School Board of Directors as student-elected representatives.
 As part of the school board, they take part in board and committee meetings, are involved in the strategic management and oversight of the school, and have full voting privileges.

 Student input and leadership are extremely valuable and speaks to the essence of KCA.

 Teaching students social responsibility includes a commitment to community service.
-Each KCA high school student is required to complete 16 hours of community service each school year.
+Each KCA high school student are required to complete a community service project.

 This lays a foundation wherein students learn and understand the importance of contributing to the community in which they live and how their involvement makes a difference in the world.